fbpx

 IT’S WHAT WE STAND FOR

 We’re a rancher-driven, not-for-profit business.
-As a subsidiary of the American Angus Association, Certified Angus Beef LLC works on your behalf to build demand for your Angus beef, and that translates to more dollars in your pocket.
+As a subsidiary of the American Angus Association, Certified Angus Beef LLC works on your behalf to build demand for your Angus cattle, and that translates to more dollars in your pocket.
 In 2023, Certified Angus Beef ® brand carcasses returned nearly $100 per head above market average.
 Together, we’ll help you supply the brand.

 About Us